COLLIN COUNTY AGGRAVATED ASSAULT OF A PUBLIC SERVANT

 The not guilty verdict entitles the client to an immediate expunction.

-A client in Fannin County was arrested and charged with possession of a controlled substance, less than 1 gram in Penalty Group 1.
-The client told attorney Jon O’Toole that they had a prescription for the substance and they should have their felony dismissed.
-After a lengthy investigation and consultation with the client’s doctor, Jon was able to get this felony dismissed prior to indictment.
+A client was arrested and charged with possession of a controlled substance, for which they had a prescription.
+After investigating and consulting the client’s doctor, Attorney Jon O’Toole was able get this felony dismissed prior to indictment.

-A client was charged with a Dallas County family violence case, interference with an emergency call case, and violation of a protective order case.
-These charges could each carry up to one year in the Dallas County jail, up to a $4,000.00 fine, and the loss of many other rights.
-Through a thorough investigation, attorney Jon O’Toole was able to show that the complainant had lied.
+A client was charged with three offenses: family violence, interference with an emergency call, and violation of a protective order.
+Through a thorough investigation, Attorney Jon O’Toole was able to show that the complainant had lied.

 The client was charged with a Class A misdemeanor of Driving While Intoxicated with a Blood Alcohol Concentration of .15 or greater.
 The client elected to go to a jury trial.
 The evidence presented to the jury by the prosecutor included an alcohol breath test of 0.18, nearly two and a half times the legal limit of .08.
 The jury considered all the evidence and found the client not guilty.

 The client was immediately eligible for an expunction of all the records in this case.